How do I submit my CAMP PINEAPPLE application?

-Yes, once we reach our 40 camper maximum, we will maintain a waitlist based on order in which camper’s contact us requesting to be on the waitlist via e-mail at email@example.com.
+Yes!
+Once we reach our 40 camper maximum, we will maintain a waitlist based on the order in which camper’s contact us requesting to be on the waitlist via e-mail at email@example.com.
 We will offer spots that become available to the first person on the waitlist and so on as additional spaces become available.
-If you are offered a space after the April 24th payment deadline, the $1,500 payment must be received in full.
+If you are offered a space after the April 24 payment deadline, the $1,500 payment must be received in full.
 We do not guarantee that campers on the waitlist will be offered a space at Camp Pineapple as it will depend on the number of cancellations received.

 How much “spending money” should students bring to camp?

 Spending money for campers should be limited to souvenirs and snack purchases.
 All meals, Camp Pineapple swag, and transportation will be provided to campers throughout the duration of the camp.
 The UCF Rosen College Bookstore will also be open should campers wish to purchase UCF or UCF Rosen College items.
 Please be advised that we do not suggest campers bring a large amount of money with them and the Camp Pineapple staff is not responsible for lost money.
 When determining what amount of money to send with your camper please estimate the cost of souvenirs you think campers might buy.